mfloob/rs-internal-ue-palia/README.md

 `cargo +nightly build [--release]`

-The dll is in the `rs-internal-ue-palia/target` folder after compiling
+The dll is in `/target` after compiling